spiegelm/xd-testing/README.md

 # XD-Testing

-A web application testing library designed for cross-device (XD) applications.
+A testing library for cross-device (XD) web applications.
 Based on [WebdriverIO](http://webdriver.io/) and uses the [Selenium](http://www.seleniumhq.org/) browser automation stack.
 This project was developed at ETH Zurich by Michael Spiegel and supervised by Maria Husmann and Alfonso Murolo.